 Ralf Fährmann, Schalke

-Having led Die Knappen's youthful outfit so well during their rise up the table, a call-up to the national-team squad for the friendlies against Spain and Brazil in March would not so much be a shock as a natural progression for a goalkeeper who represented his country at every age-group level from U16 to U21.
+Having led Die Knappen's youthful outfit so well during their rise up the table, a call-up to the national team squad for the friendlies against Spain and Brazil in March would not so much have been a shock as a natural progression for a goalkeeper who represented his country at every age-group level from U16 to U21.

 A fine penalty save from RB Leipzig's Jean-Kevin Augustin on Matchday 18 only served to underline his value: 10 of the 28 penalties taken against Fährmann have been missed, while he was the only goalkeeper to save four spot-kicks last season.
-In terms of a head-to-head comparison with his rivals, the Chemnitz native sits level with his Baumann for clean sheets this season, with six, the third best tally among German goalkeepers behind Leno and Ulreich.
+In terms of a head-to-head comparison with his rivals, the Chemnitz native sits level with Ulreich for clean sheets this season with 11, the joint-best tally among German goalkeepers.

 Watch: Our Advent Calendar for 2017 included some of Fährmann's best Bundesliga saves

 Of course, time enough remains for a handful of other names to be thrown into the mix.
-Ron-Robert Zieler, third-choice at the 2014 World Cup, is enjoying a solid campaign at Stuttgart; Kevin Trapp could get back into contention by re-establishing himself at Paris St Germain; and Julian Pollersbeck, a star for Germany’s U-21s last season, is competing for the no.1 spot at Hamburg.
+Ron-Robert Zieler, third-choice at the 2014 World Cup, is enjoying a solid campaign at Stuttgart; Kevin Trapp could get back into contention by re-establishing himself at Paris St Germain; and former Mainz custodian Loris Karius has progressed impressively at Jürgen Klopp's Liverpool.

 Whatever happens between now and the summer, Löw at least has an extremely deep pool of talent to choose from.